jamesedra/Parametric-Surfaces/README.md

 - Adjustable Resolution: The number of cubes in a surface can be adjusted up to a million cubes.

   <img src="/Assets/GIF/resolution.gif" alt="resolution" style="width: 76%">
-- Spatial Position Coloring: Each cubes colors are determined by their world coordinates implpemented through a surface shader graph.
+- Spatial Position Coloring: Each cube's color is determined by their world coordinates implemented through a surface shader graph.
 - UI Implementation: Users can edit the resolution, the current mathematical surface, cycle, and duration in the build instead of using the inspector window in the editor.

 ## Getting Started